-Firefighters battle wildfires from Portugal to France
+Spate of wildfires scorches parts of Europe amid heat wave

 Water-dumping planes helped 1,300 firefighters combat the worst of the blazes in the nation’s central area, while another 1,000 worked to bring other fires under control.

-The European heat wave is also sparking flames in Spain and France.
+The European heat wave is also sparking flames in Spain and France — and in Turkey at the other end of the Mediterranean.

 More than 800 firefighters battled two wildfires in the region outside Bordeaux in southwest France, according to the regional emergency service.
 The fires began Tuesday near the towns of Landiras and La Teste-de-Buch, and firefighters hadn’t been able to contain them by Wednesday morning.